Coors Brewing Company: Minority issues

 Mexican Americans charged Coors with discriminatory hiring practices following the passage of the Civil Rights Act.
 They launched a boycott of the company's products beginning in the late 1960s.
 Labor unions and gay rights activists joined the boycott, which lasted into the 1980s.

 A federal lawsuit in 1975 by the Equal Employment Opportunity Commission ended in a settlement with Coors agreeing not to discriminate against blacks, Hispanics, and women.
 In 1977, Coors was accused of firing gay and lesbian employees.
 From the late 1970s, Coors agreed not to discriminate against homosexuals; the first major brewery in the United States to make such a commitment.

 Coors encouraged the organization of its gay and lesbian employees into the Lesbian and Gay Employee Resource (LAGER) in 1993.
 In May 1995, Coors became the 21st publicly traded corporation in the United States to extend employee benefits to same-sex partners.
 When company chairman Pete Coors was criticized for the company's gay-friendly policy during his 2004 Republican primary campaign for a United States Senate seat from Colorado, he defended the policy as a basic good business practice.
-At the same time, critics cite the Coors family's Castle Rock Foundation's continuing history of gifts to organizations that actively promote explicitly anti-LGBT political campaigns and candidates, claiming that the Coors family's support of what critics view as anti-gay hate groups speaks more loudly than the company's multi-million dollar image campaigns, or the out gay son of William Coors, Scott Coors' public defense of his family's business.

 In popular culture

-The 1977 film "Smokey and the Bandit" centers on an illegal shipment of Coors from Texas to Georgia.
+The 1977 film Smokey and the Bandit centers on an illegal shipment of Coors from Texas to Georgia.

-In 2014, Coors (as MillerCoors) entered a contract with FX Networks, producer of shows including It's Always Sunny in Philadelphia.
+In 2014, Coors (as MillerCoors) entered a contract with FX Networks, the producer of TV shows such as It's Always Sunny in Philadelphia.
 Since season six of the show all beer in Paddy's Pub is Coors and the bar has Coors signs and logos scattered throughout it.